Loadable Modules - Extending the mesibo Platform

 Memory Management

-Building a chat-bot
+Building a Chatbot

 Module Chatbot Sample

-Configuring Dialogflow API (V2)
+Getting Dialogflow API credentials

-1. Set up a GCP Consoleopen_in_new project.
+1. Set up a GCP Consoleopen_in_new project:

 • Create or select a project and note the project ID